 - Eggs.
 Room temperature eggs are always the best.
 See below for ways to make these brownies without eggs.

 - Cocoa powder.
 Unsweetened cocoa powder is a must.
 If your cocoa is a little thick and clumpy, sift them first.
 I don’t recommend cacao powder, as it is a little earthly tasting and doesn’t mix well into the batter.

 - Arrowroot powder.
 Holds the brownies together, without the need for any flour or grains.
 You can also use cornstarch or tapioca flour.

 - Vanilla extract.
 What is a brownie recipe without a dash of vanilla extract?
 You can omit this if you don’t have any.

 - Caramel of choice.
-You can use store-bought, but I made my own following this recipe here.
+You can use store-bought, but I made my own.

-I’ve linked it several times in this post, but you can easily make your own salted caramel sauce, with just 4 ingredients.
+Make your own salted keto and sugar free caramel sauce, with just 4 ingredients.

 - Cashew butter.
 Smooth and drippy cashew butter.
 You can substitute this for peanut butter, almond butter, or tahini.

 - Sugar free maple syrup.
 Not sugar free pancake syrup, but keto maple syrup.
 If you don’t follow a keto diet, you can use pure maple syrup or agave nectar.